-All geodetic control stations are to be positioned using Classic Static survey techniques IAW Guidelines for Control Surveys by GNSS - SP1 (ICSM) Table 1 (p.
-7) to achieve SU <15mm for horizontal position and SU <20mm for vertical height.
+All geodetic control stations are to be positioned using Classic Static survey techniques IAW Guidelines for Control Surveys by GNSS - SP1 (ICSM) Table 1 (p.7) to achieve SU <15mm for horizontal position and SU <20mm for ellipsoidal height.
+Session length is to be 24 hours.

 A full station record including photographs and diagrams to aid recovery shall be recorded using the form F_03_32_R31793216 Survey Mark Station Summary (Section 14.1).
 All Raw and RINEX files shall be rendered with the Tides and Geodetics Data Pack.
-A copy of all Final AUSPOS reports are to be rendered with the ROS in the final Tides and Geodetics Data Pack.
+A copy of all Final AUSPOS reports, or equivalent reports from processing software, are to be rendered with the ROS in the final Tides and

+Geodetics Data Pack.

-Geodetic Positions are to be quoted to DDD MM.MMM and grid positions (UTM) are to be quoted to 3POD of a metre, unless otherwise stated in the Survey Instruction.
+Geodetic Positions are to be quoted to DDD MM.MMM and grid positions (UTM) are to be quoted to 3 DP of a metre.